gofynd/fdk-client-javascript/documentation/platform/WEBHOOK.md

 ### getDeliveryReports
-Get processed events report for a company
+Get processed events report for a company.